znz/rubykaigi-2025-lt/riscv64.rubyci.org_internal.md

     - Use `start-rubyci` in `ruby/chkbuild`.
   - Add your results to `rubyci.org`.
     - Contact the `rubyci.org` maintainers to add your chkbuild output URLs.
-  - If tests failed, fix, report, or do something else.
+  - If tests fail, fix them, report issues, or take other actions.

 ## note